 my priorities

-Recent growth has amplified our city’s traffic.
-I’ll advocate for roundabouts and adaptive signals to clear roads.
+Recent population growth (roughly 30% since 2016) has amplified our city’s traffic.
+I’ll advocate for roundabouts where they make sense and adaptive signals to clear congestion more quickly.

-I’ll champion elevated enforcement of speeding and red light laws.
+I’ll champion elevated enforcement of speeding, red light laws, and drag racing to make streets safer.

-To improve pedestrian and cyclist mobility, I’ll push for sidewalks, wider paved paths, and accessible crosswalks wherever possible.
+To improve pedestrian and cyclist mobility, I’ll push for sidewalks, wider paved paths, and accessible crosswalks where possible.

 streamlining traffic

-Before decisions are made on large-scale projects, I believe the economic case for each ought to be shared clearly with the public.
+Before decisions are made on major projects, I believe the justification for each should be communicated clearly.
+Sufficient time must be made to notify the public and collect feedback.

-I'll examine appropriations to internal departments and external agencies to confirm returns on investment.
+I'll examine appropriations to internal departments and external agencies to confirm returns on investment and ensure our first responders are equipped to protect us.

 upholding schools